daraghhollman/hermpy/README.md

-# HERMPY - A toolbelt for space science at Mercury
+# HERMPY - A tool-belt for space science at Mercury

-Tools for aiding in the creation of publication ready plots with data from spacecraft around Mercury.
+Tools for aiding in the handling of data and the creation of publication ready plots from spacecraft around Mercury.

 ## Installation